For weeks there has been a background question flying around in my head. “What exactly does it take for people to get confidence?"

 4. Understand what makes us unconfident.

-- We put excessive expectations on ourselves (I can’t make a mistake, I can’t go red), This is a key part of building public speaking confidence is when we put far less pressure on ourselves.
+We put excessive expectations on ourselves (I can’t make a mistake, I can’t go red), This is a key part of building public speaking confidence is when we put far less pressure on ourselves.

 5. Know more about fear and more about the brain.